suhajda3/tech-conferences-hungary/CONTRIBUTING.md

 `name`*: the name of the conference, avoid adding the location of the event in the name, the location will be displayed next to the name of the conference.

-`website`*: the website of the conference, avoid to link to signup pages (Eventbrite, Meetup, etc...) instead try to find the official event website, to allow users to find more information about the event.
+`website`*: the website of the conference, avoid linking to signup pages (Eventbrite, Meetup, etc...) instead try to find the official event website, to allow users to find more information about the event.

 `location`*: the location of the conference (`<city>, <country>`, `Online` or both)